itzjac/bytecave/ue4_cmd.md

 }
 ```

-3. Validate all occurrencies in UE4Build.cs
+3. Implement NoP4 validation for all the occurrencies in UE4Build.cs
 ```
 if(!NoP4 && CommandUtils.P4Enabled && ChangelistNumber > 0)
 {